Colonial India: British Raj

 India suffered a series of crop failures in the late 19th century, leading to widespread famines that caused tens of millions of deaths in India.
 Responding to earlier famines as threats to the stability of their control, the East India Company had already begun to concern itself with famine prevention during the early colonial period.
 This greatly expanded during the Raj, in which commissions were set up after each famine to investigate the causes and implement new policies, which took until the early 1900s to take an effect.

 The slow but momentous reform movement developed gradually into the Indian independence movement.
 During the First World War, the hitherto bourgeois "home-rule" movement was transformed into a popular mass movement by Mahatma Gandhi, a pacifist lawyer.
 Revolutionaries such as Bagha Jatin, Khudiram Bose, Bhagat Singh, Chandrashekar Azad, Surya Sen, Subhas Chandra Bose differed from Gandhi in their use of violence during their campaigns against British rule.
 The independence movement attained its objective with the independence of Pakistan and India on 14 and 15 August 1947 respectively.

-Conservative elements in England considered the independence of India to be the moment that the British Empire ceased to be a world power, following Curzon's dictum that, "[w]hile we hold on to India, we are a first-rate power.
-If we lose India, we will decline to a third-rate power."

 French

 Following the Portuguese, English, and Dutch, the French also established trading bases in India.
 Their first establishment was in Pondicherry on the Coromandel Coast in southeastern India in 1674.
 Subsequent French settlements were Chandernagore in Bengal, northeastern India in 1688, Yanam in Andhra Pradesh in 1723, Mahe in 1725, and Karaikal in 1739.
 The French were constantly in conflict with the Dutch and later on mainly with the British in India.
-At the height of French power in the mid-18th century, the French occupied large areas of southern India and the area lying in today's northern Andhra Pradesh and Odisha.
+At the height of French power in the mid-18th century, the French established several outposts in southern India and the area lying in today's northern Andhra Pradesh and Odisha.
 Between 1744 and 1761, the British and the French repeatedly attacked and conquered each other's forts and towns in southeastern India and in Bengal in the northeast.
 After some initial French successes, the British decisively defeated the French in Bengal in the Battle of Plassey in 1757 and in the southeast in 1761 in the Battle of Wandiwash, after which the British East India Company was the supreme military and political power in southern India as well as in Bengal.
 In the following decades, it gradually increased the size of the territories under its control.
 The enclaves of Pondichéry, Karaikal, Yanam, Mahé, and Chandernagore were returned to France in 1816 and were integrated with the Republic of India in 1954.